Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Preservatives

-Even if you have done absolutely everything right in making the product, most cosmetic products (especially those containing water), have a high chance of becoming adulterated over time.
+Even if you have done absolutely everything right in making your product, most cosmetic products (especially those containing water), have a high chance of becoming adulterated over time.
 Even a tiny bit of bacteria, mold, or yeast in the product, which might come from a botanical ingredient or even be added to the product through consumer use, can grow into a nightmare.

 Proven Recipes from Reliable Sources

 Assuming that you are taking care not to contaminate the product when you make it, using a recipe that has been proven to be safe is also added protection against contamination.
 Generally, a proven recipe contains ingredients that are known to be safe.
-A suitable preservative system should be used, that has been confirmed to protect the product from potential future contamination.
+A suitable preservative system should be used, which has been confirmed to protect the product from potential future contamination.

 Many suppliers provide proven recipes to accompany the ingredients they sell, and often give detailed instructions on how to safely make the product.
 When using such a recipe, follow the directions exactly.
 If you make changes or additions to the recipe, be sure you do so in a way that doesn’t negate the preservative system.
 (That especially applies to using pre-made bases.)
-If you have questions about what you should or shouldn’t do, contact the supplier.
+If you have questions about what you should or shouldn’t do, contact your supplier.
 Generally they will be able to provide guidance.
 After all, they want their recipes or bases used to make safe products.

 Developing Cosmetic Products